rcshadman/mathspace/comment.md

 	sample = 5^5 = 25

-	number of ways dinstinct face can appear = 5!
+	number of ways distinct face can appear = 5!

 	probability = 5!/5^5